iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 └── README.md
 ```

-The `newSite` folder was created by Blowfish and contains all the assets required to launch a Hugo static site.
+The `newSite/` folder was created by Blowfish and contains all the assets required to launch a Hugo static site.

 There are two things to take note of.